 Vehicle Identification Number

-Newly assembled trailers are required to have a VIN.
+Newly-assembled trailers are required to have a VIN.
 To acquire a VIN for your assembled trailer, you must first have the trailer inspected by an auto theft law enforcement officer.
-For more information on how to obtain a VIN, contact your local TxDMV Regional Service Center.
+More information on how to obtain a VIN is available on our VIN Assignment / Reassignment Process page, or contact your local TxDMV Regional Service Center.

 A farmer or rancher who owns a farm trailer or farm semitrailer may obtain a distinguishing Farm Trailer license plate for a $5 fee under certain conditions provided the trailer/semitrailer only transports: